 Apply to become a Schaefer Center graduate fellow.

 The Schaefer Center offers a limited number of graduate fellowships for full‐time, University of Baltimore graduate students.
-Graduate fellows work in the center 20 hours per week while attending graduate school on a full time basis.
+Graduate fellows work in the center 20 hours per week while attending graduate school on a full-time basis.
 Schaefer Center graduate fellows assist on Center projects in a variety of ways.
-Typical graduate fellow assignments include collecting primary and secondary data, reviewing data for accuracy, assisting research staff with field interviews, providing support services for the center’s training programs and strategic planning activities, data analysis utilizing SPSS, preparation of charts and graphs and library research.
+Typical graduate fellow assignments include collecting primary and secondary data, reviewing data for accuracy, assisting research staff with field interviews, providing support services for the center’s training programs and strategic planning activities, data analysis utilizing SPSS, preparation of charts and graphs, and library research.
+Click here to download the job description for a graduate fellow.

 Qualifications:

-• enrolled or planning to enroll in at least 9 credits per semester as a graduate student at the University of Baltimore
+• Enrolled or planning to enroll at The University of Baltimore with at least 9 credits per semester as a Master’s level graduate student or 6 credits per semester as a Doctoral student

 Application deadlines: